SkryptKiddie/sfc/README.md

 # TODO
 - Add support for more file types
-- Add HTTPS support
+- Add HTTPS support (working on implementing)
 - ~~Add token support~~
-- Add dedicated upload logging (currently using the built-in logging from http.server)
+- ~~Add dedicated upload logging (currently using the built-in logging from http.server)~~

 # Quick setup
 1. Clone this repository to any folder on your computer.
+TinyDB is required if you don't already have it, `pip3 install tinyDB`.
 2. Open the `config.json` file and edit the values as mentioned below:
 - Server IP or domain that the server will be accessible from.
 Default is `127.0.0.1`.
 - WWW Port that the normal website can be accessed from, for viewing files.
 Default is `80`.